-During the Quarter, the Ministry of Northern Development, Mines, Natural Resources and Forestry (MNDMNRF) received questions regarding the Avalon drill program planned in the WIN Stewardship Area from the Grassy Narrows First Nation or "ANA".
-The drill program is well outside ANA's proposed Indigenous Protected Conservation Area.
+During the Quarter, the Ministry of Northern Development, Mines, Natural Resources and Forestry ("MNDMNRF") continued to respond to questions regarding the Avalon drill program planned in the WIN Stewardship Area from the Grassy Narrows First Nation or "ANA".
+The drill program is well outside of ANA's proposed Indigenous Protected Conservation Area ("IPCA").
 Slow responses by the MNDMNRF to the questions has led to a delay in receiving the permit for the proposed drill program.
-Avalon is assisting the MNDMNRF with responses, despite the fact that the drill program will not impact the ANA.
+Avalon assisted the MNDMNRF with their responses, despite the fact that the drill program will not impact the ANA's IPCA.
+To further strengthen the responses, Avalon prepared a Species at Risk ("SAR") Management Plan, based on previous extensive environmental baseline studies, that demonstrates that in the highly unlikely event that SAR are encountered, there will be no impacts to them by the proposed activities.
+It is noted that the Avalon access road was utilized by fire fighting crews in 2021, and clearly demonstrated that the road acted as a fire break and assisted in the containment of the 2021 fires and preventing its spread toward the ANA IPCA.
 ANA members were among the Indigenous employees hired in November to initiate access trail preparation for the winter drill program.
 The WIN leadership continues to be supportive of the project.